Dry Leaf

 Dry Leaf (ხმელი ფოთოლი) is a 2025 experimental road movie produced, written and directed by Alexandre Koberidze, starring his father David Koberidze as Irakli, it follows a father searching his missing daughter across rural Georgia.

 The film had its world premiere in the main competition of the 78th Locarno Film Festival on 13 August 2025, where it won the Special Mention prize.

-It's Koberidze second film shot in digital 144p low resolution following Let the Summer Never Come Again (2017).
+It is Koberidze's second film shot in digital 144p low resolution following Let the Summer Never Come Again (2017).

 Plot

 When Lisa, a young photographer, disappears, her father decides to search for her.
 He sets off on a journey through Georgia with her best friend Levani, an invisible person, as Lisa had recently been photographing football stadiums across the country.
 As the landscape passes by and they travel from one football stadium to the next, the people and their stories change, and with each football pitch and village, the chances of finding Lisa diminish.